aws-samples/shopfloor-connectivity/docs/README.md

 # SFC tuning

-This section describes the tuning of SFC using the elements of the “Tuning” configuration at the top level of the SFC configuration file.
+This section describes the tuning of SFC using the elements of the [Tuning](./core/tuning-configuration.md) configuration at the top level of the SFC configuration file.

 ## SFC channel tuning